talestonini/talestonini.com-v0.5/README.md

 ## Running unit tests
 - Tests only pass with the development API key, as the production one has security restrictions.

-### If running tests with a jsEnv other than the defaul
 - Node.js version 17.x.x presents issues running sbt target `fastOptJS::webpack`.
 To solve, run the following in the machine used to build the app (run my `sbt-for-headless-browser.sh`):
 ```